Professional Development

 “Surgical training is intense, and sometimes one can get a bit lost during the process and forget the original motivations for signing up in the first place.
 Professional development time allows trainees to refocus, take a breath, and remember what a blessing and a privilege it is to be a surgeon and how many different ways we have to help people.”

-— Dr. Tom Weiser, Co-Director of PD
+— Dr. Tom Weiser, Clinical Professor

 Surgical residents in our standard 5+2 track spend two years focusing on their professional development (PD) after their third clinical year.
 An expansion of the traditional “research years,” residents in our program may choose from several paths that expands their knowledge and advances the fields of surgery and patient care.
 Past residents have pursued bench work in a wet lab, outcomes fellowships and earning additional degrees.
-Meet our current PD residents.

 Each resident will prepare for their PD time through a comprehensive three-year curriculum designed by Stanford Surgery residents, for Stanford Surgery residents.
 The program includes time to explore opportunities, find mentors, and learn the finer points of grant writing, all during protected education time.
 Furthermore, residents receive personal mentorship from one of two Directors of PD so that each plan is personalized to meet their individual goals.